Mealman1551/ArchivedDataCodec/README.md

 1. Install Python3

+2. Install `requirements.txt`

-2. Download the source code from /src
+3. Download the source code from /src

-3. Run the source code in python3
+4. Run the source code in python3

 ## Usage

-Download the setup or clone the repo on Linux and install or follow above instructions for using the program
+Download the program for Windows or Linux.
+Tarballs and setups available in the Releases tab.

 ## License